Poule au Pot Recipe from our Discover Normandy Cooking Vacation

 That’s how the story goes with Henri IV.
 He attempted to create a policy in which all peasants had a “chicken in a pot” every week.
 While that promise went unfulfilled, it did lead to the classic poule au pot recipe; the recipe’s name is an apt one, as all the ingredients all go into one pot.
 Naturally, what those ingredients are varies from region to region and is entirely based on what’s in season.
 In fact, in Normandy, hen is more traditionally used, rather than chicken!

-Poule au pot on a France cooking vacationThis particular recipe comes from Chef Sinead of our Discover Normandy cooking vacation, and all of these ingredients are readily available from the local market.
+Poule au pot on a France cooking vacationThis particular recipe comes from Chef Sinead who used to lead our Discover Normandy cooking vacation.
+All of these ingredients are readily available from the local market.
 This recipe is designed for four to six people.

 Poule au Pot